 How Amazon Prime is Ruining Dating

-As a Professional Matchmaker I am all too familiar with the treacherous waters dating has become.
+As a Professional Matchmaker I am all too familiar with the treacherous waters that are ruining dating.
 In fact, I continue to be shocked and dismayed at how dating has become a vicious cycle that has taken any semblance of human emotion almost entirely out of the picture.
-It is all about instant gratification.
+It is all about instant gratification which is ruining dating.
 We live in a world where you can get almost anything you want when you want it and it’s hard not to need instant gratification in every area of life.
 Such convenience is entirely a modern-day perk — previous generations never experienced anything even remotely close to it.
 The problem is instant gratification is addicting and often becomes a habit, a habit that tends to seep into our love lives

 I personally hate this whole idea of instant gratification and constantly have to remind my clients that finding love is not a sprint, it is a marathon..
 I hate the fact that the most important aspect of dating someone is for the relationship to be convenient.
 If there is no instant connection it’s easy to move on to the next person within minutes or even seconds.
 Our soulmates could be slipping away through our fingers just because we were not able to connect with them within a couple of moments.
 The possibility of having multiple dates has spoiled us.
 We no longer want to put in the time and effort in order to really get to know someone.
 As the radius of our Tinder searches is within a 30-minute drive, we are missing out the real meaning of finding a soul mate.
 The fact that it’s so easy to replace anyone has made it redundant to fight for a relationship.
 If someone doesn’t like something about their partner, they don’t compromise anymore.
 Every little fight turns into a breakup, and every altercation ends up causing a split because no one wants to deal with difficulties.
 It makes me sad to think that making a connection is not about being yourself, but about being a more fun and captivating version of yourself, someone who has to stand out from the crowd.
 And if you are not this perfect version, it’s easy to find a replacement.